 A few hours before your workout, you may want to have some CBD.
 That can magnify its effects and help it last longer.
 You can try using a tincture under your tongue.
 That will help your bloodstream absorb it faster.
-Because of how convenient it is, this is a popular method among athletes.
+Because of how convenient it is, this is a popular method.
 You can also control the dosage easily.
 If you don’t like the taste, you can get flavored oils.

 As more people begin to use CBD for their pre- and post-workout routines, it is vital to look at the evidence.
 Some researchers have noted that CBD may help you stay alert while relieving inflammation and pain.
 But more research is still needed to determine how CBD might affect your performance.
 Even so, CBD may be a good option for your routine.
 As with anything you take, it is a good idea to check with your doctor before trying CBD for yourself.